 Equity 2 Pty Ltd v Best Price Real Estate Pty Ltd [2020]

+In this case, the first agent transferred the obligation to sell land to another agent.
+This second agent then initiated legal action against the first agent, arguing they were entitled to a percentage of the commission made from the sale.
 The Court found that no such Conjunction Agreement existed between the parties.
 This was justified on the grounds that the contract itself was clear.
-The agreement to sell the land was the first contract between the initial agent and the buyer, and when the buyer then purchased the land from another agent, this gave rise to a separate contract.
+The agreement to sell the land was the first contract between the initial agent and the buyer, and when the buyer subsequently purchased the land from another agent, this gave rise to a separate contract.
+This landmark decision continues to be referenced in modern legal proceedings as a reminder of the importance of clear contractual terms, even in 2025.

 What Does This Mean For Agents?